 What is WordPress?

 To understand the difference between WordPress vs Website Builders, we must first look at what is WordPress exactly.
 By definition, WordPress is a CMS or a Content Management System.
 Basically, it is a place to manage your digital content.

 The beauty with WordPress is that the user needs to understand very little about coding and other nerdy website programming languages.
 WordPress allows for a visual form editor that makes creating pages very easy to accomplish.

 While many aspects of WordPress are user-friendly, there’s definitely more of a learning curve.
 The ease of use with WordPress may require an intermediate to an advanced user to design and develop a website.
-You may need to hire a hosting company to build a WordPress website if this is not your expertise.
+You may need to hire a web design company to build a WordPress website if this is not your expertise.

 However, WordPress is flexible and will allow you to use many 3rd party plugins to extend the functionality.
 There are endless features, third party themes, and plugins that are both free and paid.
 Also, you can hire a development company to create features that extend WordPress.
 The biggest benefit is that you can create exactly the kind of website your business or brand needs for right now and in the future.

-What is an Online Website Builder?
+What is a Website Builder?

-The Online Website Builder may give you free access to templates and stock photography libraries as well.
+The Website Builder may give you free access to templates and stock photography libraries as well.
 Support may be offered and included by the company providing the software to assist you, should you get stuck.